Multiplicative controllability for nonlinear degenerate parabolic equations between sign-changing states: Introduction

 In the semilinear Cauchy problem $(\ref{Psemilineare})$ the diffusion coefficient $ a\in C([-1,1])\cap C^1(-1,1),$ positive on $(-1,1),$ vanishes at the boundary points of $[-1,1],$ leading to a degenerate parabolic equation.
 Furthermore, two kinds of degenerate diffusion coefficient can be distinguished and are studied in this paper. $(\ref{Psemilineare})$ is a weakly degenerate problem $(WDP)$ (see \cite{CF2} and \cite{F2} ) if the diffusion coefficient is such that $\frac{1}{a}\in L^1(-1,1),$ while the problem $(\ref{Psemilineare})$ is called a strongly degenerate problem $(SDP)$ (see \cite{CFproceedings1} and \cite{F1} ) if $\frac{1}{a}\not\in L^1(-1,1)$.\\ In this paper, we assume that the reaction coefficient, that is the bilinear control $\alpha(x,t),$ is bounded on $Q_T,$ and the initial datum $u_0(x)$ is continuous on the open interval $(-1,1),$ since $u_0$ belongs to the weighted Sobolev space $H^1_a(-1,1),$ defined as either

-See \cite{ACF} for the main functional properties of this kind of weighted Sobolev spaces, in particular we note that the space $H^1_a(-1,1)$ is embedded in $L^\infty(-1,1)$ only in the weakly degenerate case (see also \cite{CFproceedings1}, \cite{CF2} and \cite{F1}-- \cite{F3}).
+See \cite{ACF} for the main functional properties of this kind of weighted Sobolev spaces, in particular we note that the space $H^1_a(-1,1)$ is embedded in $L^\infty(-1,1)$ only in the weakly degenerate case (see also \cite{CFproceedings1}, \cite{CF2}, \cite{F1} and \cite{F2}).
 After introducing in Section \ref{Pbfor} the problem formulation of \eqref{Psemilineare}, in Section \ref{Wp} we recall the main properties of this weighted Sobolev spaces and the well-posedness of \eqref{Psemilineare} (\footnote{We recall that it is well-known (see, e.g., \cite{ACF}) that in the $(WDP)$ case all functions in the domain of the corresponding differential ope\-rator possess a trace on the boundary, in spite of the fact that the operator degenerates at such points.
 Thus, in the $(WDP)$ case we can consider in \eqref{Psemilineare} the general Robin type boundary conditions.
 On the other hand, in the $(SDP)$ one is forced to restrict to the Neumann type boundary conditions.}).

-In the next Section \ref{climate} we introduce the main motivations for studying degenerate parabolic problems with the above structure.
+In the following we introduce the main motivations for studying degenerate parabolic pro\-blems with the above structure.